Discography — Bibliography — Blog

-An additional live recording of Chuck Berry made during his early Chess era was recorded in May 1964 for the British BBC Saturday Club radio show.
+An additional live recording of Chuck Berry from his early Chess era was recorded in May 1964 for the British BBC Saturday Club radio show.
 These recordings appeared first on the 4-LP set Dominoes & King Size Taylor (Merseyside's Greatest MGBOX 801005, published 1980).
 Here you find Brian Matthew of BBC (British Broadcasting) interviewing both Chuck Berry and King Size Taylor, and you hear Chuck and the Dominoes performing Memphis, Sweet Little Sixteen, Nadine, and Johnny B. Goode.
-The recording took place in London on May 11th, 1964.
-Unfortunately only the last song can be heard in full, the other three songs are on the album only in excerpts.
+Unfortunately on this vinyl album only the last song can be heard in full, the other three songs are on the album only in excerpts.
 Memphis Tennessee and Sweet Little Sixteen plus a recording of School Days could later be found in their full lengths on the CD described next, though the sound quality on the LP is a lot better than on the CD.
 In 2014 Bear Family's 16-CD box finally contained all these recordings in full length and full quality.

 Further recordings made 1965 in England have been published in 2000 (although the CD says 1994) on a CD called Chuck Berry - His London Recordings (Official 4012-FS ).
 The CD contains most songs from the album Chuck Berry in London and also uses the original cover of the Dutch version of this album.
 In addition the CD contains another three Chuck Berry songs related to England: Liverpool Drive, Big Ben Blues, and London Berry Blues.
-The remaining nine songs are alternative versions of Berry hits, probably recorded in a radio studio.
-These are live recordings, but you can't hear any audience.
-There are three songs labeled BBC 1964: Nadine, Promised Land, and No Particular Place to Go recorded in February 1965 for the BBC Top Gear radio show.
-For some reason the three recordings are repeated, though they sound a bit different due to the bad recording), now labeled Saturday Club 1964 followed by School Days, Memphis Tennessee, and Sweet Little Sixteen.
-The last two are the same versions as on the Dominoes 4-LP box described before, though the sound quality on the LP is a lot better than here.
-The other ones have been recorded in London in 1965 backed by The Five Dimensions.
+Next to three of the 1964 recordings just described, you'll also find Nadine, Promised Land, and No Particular Place to Go recorded in February 1965 for the BBC Top Gear radio show.
+For some reason the three recordings are repeated, though they sound a bit different due to the bad recording.

 © 2001-2014 by Dietmar Rudolph.
 All rights reserved.